 I put two and two together just as the events unfolding before me further accelerated.
 Generation after generation of machines, each slightly different from the last, the mechanism that was supposed to prevent deviation from their original blueprint having been the first casualty of radiation damage.

 With no surviving biological supervisors to stop it, these machine populations just continued to grow and change over the eons.
-Networking together into larger and larger machines.
-Becoming less and less recognizably machine-like.
+Networking together into larger and larger consolidated systems, just as human societies on Earth did.
+As the simulated eons wore on, the machines I saw projected before me grew less and less recognizably machine-like.

 Pretty soon they looked like nothing I’ve ever seen before.
 At once beautiful and terrifying, an emotion I have only ever read about in association with religious visions of the divine.
 Their bodies pulsating and undulating, skin morphing between various apparent materials as needed, shimmering with every color in the visible spectrum and doubtless some outside of it.
 Appendages also formed as needed, reabsorbed once their usefulness came to an end.